tarantool/crud/README.md

 ```

 3. Start the application and create `customers-storage` and
-`vshard-router` replicasets.
+   `vshard-router` replica sets.

 4. Don't forget to bootstrap vshard.

 Now your cluster contains storages that are configured to be used for
 CRUD-operations.
-You can simply call CRUD functions on the router to insert, select and update data across the cluster.
+You can simply call CRUD functions on the router to insert, select, and update
+data across the cluster.